Pentesting Notes

 Silver ticket attack

-Similar in concept to a Golden Ticket, a Silver Ticket attack involves compromising credentials and abusing the design of the Kerberos protocol.
+Similar in concept to a , a Silver Ticket attack involves compromising credentials and abusing the design of the protocol.
 However, unlike a Golden Ticket — which grants an adversary unfettered access to the domain — a Silver Ticket only enables an attacker to forge ticket-granting service (TGS) tickets for specific services.
 TGS tickets are encrypted with the password hash for the service; therefore, if an adversary steals the hash for a service account, they can mint TGS tickets for that service.

 Creating a silver ticket